Issy Hobson

-Isabella Hobson (born 31 October 2007) is an English footballer who plays for Everton and the England under-19s.
+Isabella Hobson (born 31 October 2007) is an English professional footballer who plays as a defender for Women's Super League club Everton, and the England under-19s.
+Hobson previously played for Sheffield United and Nottingham Forest.

 Club career

 Hobson progressed through the Everton Academy to make her first team debut as a second-half substitute against Leicester City in the League Cup group stage on 24 January 2024 playing 35 minutes of the 5–1 loss.
 Her first Women's Super League appearance was on 2 March 2024, again coming off the bench versus Manchester City.

 Aged 16 years and 180 days, Hobson became the youngest-ever goalscorer in the WSL when she netted a stoppage time equaliser for Everton in their 1–1 draw with Arsenal at Walton Hall Park on 28 April 2024.
 The goal was nominated for WSL April 2024 goal of the month.

 In January 2025, Hobson joined Sheffield United on loan for the remainder of the 2024–25 season.
 She was recalled from the loan on 14 April 2025.

 On 4 September 2025, Hobson was sent out on a season-long loan to Nottingham Forest.
 She was recalled from the loan less than a month after joining Nottingham Forest, on 1 October 2025, due to ongoing injuries at Everton.

 Hobson signed her first professional contract with Everton on 6 November 2025, tying her into the club until at least the end of June 2027.

+On 1 April 2026, Hobson joined Toppserien side Rosenborg on loan until the end of June 2026.